Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Comparisons of Quality Metrics

-To expand the agent's treatments to cover \textit{all} individuals who would benefit, we may modify both of the above reward functions by simply removing the denominator, thus rewarding a \textit{total} effect instead of an \textit{average} effect.
-A simple extension from $w_{\text{ATO}}$ would be to measure the \textit{total treated outcome (TO)}:
+{\bf Rewarding total effects.} To expand the agent's treatments to cover \textit{all} individuals who would benefit, we modify the above reward function by simply removing the denominator, thus rewarding a \textit{total} effect instead of an \textit{average} effect.
+This yields a reward function for the \textit{total treatment effect (TT)}.